stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-The _properties_ is an enumeration of the various visual capabilities of a window (_hints_ in GLFW parlance):
+The _properties_ is an enumeration of the various visual capabilities of a window:

 ```java
 public enum Property {